What is vacuum therapy?

 Why is it performed?

-Vacuum therapy is used to extract the adipocytes that form the adipose tissue, it eliminates orange-peel skin and boosts blood circulation.
-It also improves blood flow in the layers of the hypodermis, dermis and epidermis.
+Vacuum therapy is used to extract the adipocytes that form the adipose tissue.
+It eliminates orange-peel skin, boosts blood circulation and also improves blood flow in the layers of the hypodermis, dermis and epidermis.

 What does it involve?